Who we are

 We’re a church of imperfect people who genuinely love and care about each other.
 But the best way to learn about Hope is to experience it on your own!

 John McKinzie has been in full-time pastoral ministry for more than 30 years.
 He is the Lead Pastor of Hope Fellowship with campuses located in Frisco, McKinney, and Prosper, Texas.
-He and his wife, Melissa, have four kids and reside in Frisco, TX.
+He has his wife, Melissa, and four kids.

 John loves people and always has.
 His heart for Hope has always been that if people matter to God, then they should matter to us.